Rowmotion on fences: Fences with few segments

 (b) The following chart of the $r_i$ and $b_i$ values reduces this proof to a routine computation.

-(c) First of all, the lone orbit of size $3a+2$ must also be a superorbit since it has no other orbit with which it could be paired.
-To show that the orbits of size $a^2+2a$ are also superorbits, it suffices to find an ideal $I\in \cO_k$ with $\bar{I}=\ka(I)\in\cO_k$.
+(c) First of all, the lone orbit of size $3a+2$ must also be a dihedral group orbit since it has no other orbit with which it could be paired.
+To show that the orbits of size $a^2+2a$ are also dihedral group orbits, it suffices to find an ideal $I\in \cL_k$ with $\bar{I}=\ka(I)\in\cL_k$.
 We take as $I$ the ideal corresponding to column $0$, which consists of red tiles with their heads in rows $1$ and $3$, and the cell in row $5$ covered by the $k$th cell of a black tile for $1\le k\le a-1$ or by a yellow tile for $k=a$.
-One can now verify that $\bar{I}$ corresponds to column $(a-k-1)(a+2)+1$ of $\cO_k$.
+One can now verify that $\bar{I}$ corresponds to column $(a-k-1)(a+2)+1$ of $\cL_k$.

-Finally, we show that $\ka$ pairs $\cO_k'$ with $\cO_k''$.
-Let $I$ correspond to column $a$ in $\cO_k'$.
+Finally, we show that $\ka$ pairs $\cS_k$ with $\cS_k'$.
+Let $I$ correspond to column $a$ in $\cS_k$.
 This column consists of the last cell of a black tile in row $1$, a yellow tile in row $2$, a red tile in rows $3$ and $4$, and the $(a-1)$st cell of a black tile in row $5$.
-It is not hard to see that $\bar{I}$ corresponds to column in $\cO_k''$ which contains a red tile with its head in row 4. \end{proof}
+It is not hard to see that $\bar{I}$ corresponds to column in $\cS_k'$ which contains a red tile with its head in row 4. \end{proof}